 Get information about animal diseases that can affect people.

-Some shared diseases in pigs and people that have been detected in Australia include:
+The following shared diseases affecting pigs and people have been detected in Australia.

 A bacterial disease causing severe long term illness, fever and influenza type symptoms.